-The Patient Safety Strategy published in July 2019 describes how the NHS will continuously improve patient safety over the next five to ten years.
+The NHS Patient Safety Strategy published in July 2019 describes how the NHS will continuously improve patient safety over the next ten years.

-Supporting STPs/ICSs and healthcare providers to implement features of the NHS Patient Safety Strategy can only be achieved through the joint efforts of multiple organisations, and for the last 2 years, Govconnect’s Patient Safety series now entering it’s 3rd year has provided the platform for discussion to shape a better policy in order to better deliver the commitments of the strategy.
+Supporting STPs/ICSs and healthcare providers to implement features of the NHS Patient Safety Strategy can only be achieved through the joint efforts of multiple organisations, and for the last 3 years, Govconnect’s Patient Safety series now entering its 4th year has provided the platform for discussion to shape a better policy in order to better deliver the commitments of the strategy.

 Improving Patient Safety & Care 2022 will allow government departments, arms-length bodies, the NHS and local authorities, research institutions, and the charity and voluntary sector to hear from senior leaders from many of the key partner organisations involved in implementing the patient safety strategy.